Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Stress hormones affect digestion

-The nervous system links the brain and digestive tract.
-Emotional stress can send signals that disturb normal stomach activity.
+The nervous system connects the brain and digestive tract.
+Emotional stress can disrupt normal stomach activity.

-Many people notice nausea, stomach tightness, or loss of appetite during anxiety or panic episodes.
+Many people experience nausea, stomach tightness, or loss of appetite during anxiety or panic episodes.

 Stress can make the stomach more sensitive to food, leading to nausea or indigestion after meals.